MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/subscribe-to-conversation-events.md

 To determine if the new member added was the bot itself or a user, check the `Activity` object of the `turnContext`.
 If the `Id` field of the `MembersAdded` object is the same as the `Id` field of the `Recipient` object, then the member added is the bot, else it's a user.
 The bot's `Id` generally is `28:<MicrosoftAppId>`.

-In future, we recommended bots to rely on the `InstallationUpdate` event to determine when it is added or removed from a conversation [link to installationUpdate doc]
+In future, we recommended bots to rely on the `InstallationUpdate` event to determine when it is added or removed from a conversation [Installation update](#installation-update-event).

 The following code shows an example of team members added event: